damienjustet/React-Application-Project/shoots-react/shoots-dashboard/README.md

 ## 📜 License

 All rights reserved.
-Shoots! is proprietary software owned and developed by Damien Anta Justet.
+Shoots is proprietary software owned and developed by Damien Anta Justet.
 No part of this project may be copied, modified, or distributed without explicit written permission.